oluwatosinilesanmi/geospatial-mapping-python/README.md

-# Python GIS Mapping Course
+# How to Read a Shapefile and Plot Maps in Python (GeoPandas Beginner Tutorial)

 This repository contains materials for learning how to perform geospatial mapping using Python.